 However, there have also been cases of environmental factors weighing into the accident.
 If the roads are slick or icy, it may be more difficult for someone to stop the car in time to avoid hitting the vehicle ahead.
 The insurance companies are more likely to rule in your favor in these kinds of cases; the person who collides with the other car has the responsibility of stopping in time to avoid damage.

 If you’ve been injured by someone else’s negligence, you shouldn’t have to pay.
 Your medical bills, future medical bills, lost wages, and future lost wages should be paid by the person who caused you the injury to begin with.
 At Gruenberg Kelly Della, our legal team is devoted to protecting the rights of injury victims.
-Our skilled Long Island rear end accident attorneys prepare every case personally, and we prepare to win.
-Since our founding, we have recovered more than $100 million in verdicts and settlements four our clients.
+Our skilled Long Island rear-end accident attorneys prepare every case personally, and we prepare to win.
+Since our founding, we have recovered more than $100 million in verdicts and settlements for our clients.
 Let us see how we can help you move forward with your life.